jump-dev/JuMP.jl/docs/src/developers/contributing.md

 ## Contribute code to JuMP

-Finally, you can also contribute code to JuMP!
+Finally, you can also contribute code to JuMP.

 !!! warning
     If you do not have experience with Git, GitHub, and Julia development, the